ExploreNLP/zh_core_web_sm/README.md

 # zh_core_web_sm
-Simplified Chinese language model for spaCy.
-It's small and just only included the common words.
+This repository contains releases of Chinese models for the spaCy library.
+For more info on how to download, install and use the models, see the models documentation.